 Back in 2009, as the mortgage crisis was slowly ending, many homeowners found themselves in a terrible position; their home was worth much less than their current mortgage balance.
 To persuade people to stay in their homes and avoid a wave of foreclosures across the country, Fannie Mae and Freddie Mac introduced the HARP plan.
-That plan ended on December 31, 2018, and was replaced with new High loan to value refinance options.
+That plan ended on December 31, 2018, and was replaced with a new High loan-to-value (LTV) refinance options.

 Different Names but Similar Programs

 Fannie Mae will offer a program known as High LTV Refinance Option while Freddie Mac will have a loan named Enhanced Relief Refinance Program, aka ERRP.
 Here are some of the highlights of these two loans.

 - Restricted – The new high LTV refinance will only be available as a refinance option and only to existing loans that were closed on or past the day October 1, 2017.

 - The Fannie Mae High LTV Refinance loan is only available to people who currently have a Fannie Mae loan.